Listening Comprehension Text for 11th

 Why are vitamins so important?
 The main reason is that vitamins help

-the metabolism of three of the important elements we mentioned before:
+metabolism of three of the important elements we mentioned before:

 proteins, carbohydrates, and fats.
 In other words, without vitamins the